What Does Die Cut Mean?

+What is the die cut definition?
 Die cutting is a fabrication process that uses specialized machines and tools to convert stock material by cutting, forming, and shearing.
 In printing, die cuts are used to create custom shapes and designs for labels.

 It starts with a part called, unsurprisingly, a die.
 A manufactured die is a specialized piece of metal tooling used to cut a specific shape out of a material.
 Think of it as a cookie cutter, but instead of a sheet of cookies, it is a sheet of label material.
 So the die cuts out the label, and excess material (called ‘matrix’) is removed.
 The ‘die line’ is the outline of where the die will cut, it is usually shown as a thick colored line in proofs.